devdumpling/alexwells/src/content/blog/on-ai-and-fulfillment.md

 By the end of the first month, I was barely using it at all.
 I kept my account open for another month while I did some tinkering for a D&D campaign I was working on, but then I closed it.

 Looking back, it was a surreal experience.
 At first, the whole process was incredible.
-I was short-circuiting the creative dopaminergic cycle, reaping the "ends" of creating art with none of the "means".
+I was short-circuiting the creative dopaminergic cycle (if you'll allow me to butcher that term), reaping the "ends" of creating art with none of the "means".
 However, the high quickly diminished, and I was left feeling hollow.
 Trying other image gen AI's was interesting for a minute, but had the same ultimate outcome.

 I look back on the nearly 3000 images I generated in that short burst with some pity.
 Individually, they were interesting enough.
 But faced with them all on a well-designed masonry grid?
 They were uncannily mediocre in their sameness.

+_Note: I want to be clear that the technology here was monumentally impressive.
+This isn't to take anything away from those achievements or the incredible work the Midjourney team has done.
+Rather, this is me reflecting as a hobbyist playing with tools._

 ## In Contrast

-I want to contrast this with the other formative years of my art experience.
+I want to contrast this with the more formative years of my art experience.
 Growing up, I _loved_ art from an early age.
 I drew every day in grade school, and even got "pretty good" at it.
 As I got into high school, the trend dissipated as I became interested in other things, but I still regularly returned to art.
 It was only when my high school "guidance counsellor" gave me a professional ultimatum between Computers and Art that I, regrettably, decided to spend less time drawing and focus on programming.

 (As an aside, I put airquotes above because that is horseshit.
 You can and should pursue multiple interests.
 Fucking guidance counsellors.)